maiconpml/data-structures/C/binary-search-tree/README.md

 - remove_node: removes a value from the list and returns a boolean indicating whether the removal occurred or not.
 - search: searches a value in the tree and returns a boolean indicating whether the value is in the list or not.
 - print: print the tree to stdout in pre-order and formated.

+Funtions to add in the future:

+- height: return the height of a given tree.